Key Takeaways

 The 2025 legislative session saw the most serious sports betting efforts yet—and the most public confrontation between the competing approaches.

 House Bill 1047 would have authorized sports betting through tribal gaming operators.
-It passed the House but faced opposition from the Governor's office.
-House Bill 1101 also passed the House, with a provision that would send the issue to Oklahoma voters in November 2026 if other legislative efforts were vetoed or failed.
+It passed the House but did not become law.
+House Bill 1101 also passed the House, with language tied to possible voter consideration if other legislative efforts were vetoed or failed, but it also did not become law.

 Senate Bill 585 took a different approach but similarly failed to reach the Governor's desk.